amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ## Connect to the Demo App on the London OKE Cluster

 Now that he application is up and running it's time to try it out.

 The user interface of the Coherence Demo app is exposed as a NodePort service in Kubernetes, i.e. a port is exposed on the public IP address of every kubernetes worker node.
 Note that in a production scenario other choices are available for exposing the UI that might be more suitable!
+Similarly having worker nodes with public IPs is also not a common choice for a production scenario, other choices are available!

 List the public IP addresses of the worker nodes: